yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/_index.md

 YugabyteDB supports constraints that enforce rules on the data to ensure accuracy and consistency, such as preventing duplicate values or maintaining relationships between tables.
 Constraints ensure data validity and integrity, preventing invalid data from being inserted or updated.

 {{<lead link="data-manipulation/#constraints">}}
-To learn about the various types of constrainsta and how constraints can be deferred, see [Constraints](data-manipulation/#constraints)
+To learn more, see [Constraints](data-manipulation/#constraints)
 {{</lead>}}

 ## Extensions

 YugabyteDB offers robust support for PostgreSQL extensions, enabling developers to leverage a wide array of powerful tools and functionalities that enhance database capabilities.
-By integrating popular PostgreSQL extensions, YugabyteDB ensures compatibility and extends its feature set, allowing users to utilize familiar tools for tasks such as full-text search, data encryption, and advanced indexing.
+By integrating popular PostgreSQL extensions, YugabyteDB ensures compatibility and extends its feature set, allowing you to use familiar tools for tasks such as full-text search, data encryption, and advanced indexing.

 {{<lead link="pg-extensions/">}}
-To learn more about which extensions are supported and how to build extensions, see [Extensions](pg-extensions/)
+To learn more, see [Extensions](pg-extensions/)
 {{</lead>}}

 ## Advanced SQL features

-Apart from the standard SQL features, YugabyteDb also supports advanced features like Cursors, Views, Savepoints, Triggers, Stored procedures and many more.
+Apart from the standard SQL features, YugabyteDb also supports advanced features like cursors, views, savepoints, triggers, stored procedures, and more.

 {{<lead link="advanced-features/">}}
-To learn more about these complex features, see [Advanced features](advanced-features/)
+To learn more, see [Advanced features](advanced-features/)
 {{</lead>}}

 ## SQL compatibility